deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 <img src="../assets/blog/two-faces.jpg" width="140" style="float:right; margin-left:1em;" />
 Delta Chat does not store IP-addresses permanently anywhere and it does not expose IP addresses in the user interface or to web apps.
-Even the Iroh relay servers do not see the IP addresses that devices advertise to each other (for example, two devices in a local WLAN).
+Iroh relay servers do not see all IP addresses that user devices advertise to each other (for example they don't see the WLAN addresses), and they also do not store IP addresses.

 However, your chat partners may learn about your IP address if they deploy some network monitoring tool or use a modified version of Delta Chat.
+If this is a concern for you
-You can disable the "webxdc realtime" setting in "advanced settings".
+you may disable the "webxdc realtime" setting in "advanced settings".
 Delta Chat will then never attempt any Peer-to-Peer connection with anyone.
 This is similar to how you can opt into "protect your IP address" in Signal or Whatsapp who by default establish Peer-to-Peer connections for calls between users.